César E. Chávez National Monument: Proposed inclusion in national historical park

-View of Chávez National Monument, showing its location within Tehachapi Pass.
+Chávez National Monument, showing its location within Tehachapi Pass.

 In October 2013, the National Park Service identified the site as one of several to be part of a proposed new National Historical Park to commemorate the life and work of Cesar Chávez and the farm worker movement.
 Other sites for the proposed new park include the Filipino Community Hall in Delano, California (headquarters of the Delano grape strike), The Forty Acres (the original UFW headquarters in Delano), McDonnell Hall in San Jose, and the Santa Rita Center in Phoenix, Arizona.

-Legislation for redesignation of site was reintroduced in 2023.
+Legislation for redesignation of the site was reintroduced in 2023.
+In March 2026, following sexual abuse allegations against Chávez, Representative Raul Ruiz and Senator Alex Padilla, both California Democrats and the lead sponsors of the legislation, announced they would no longer advance the bills and would instead work to rename the associated landmarks.

+Response to 2026 sexual abuse allegations

+In March 2026, The New York Times published an investigation alleging that Chávez had sexually abused women and girls over the course of decades, including UFW co-founder Dolores Huerta.
+Multiple accusers said that some of the reported abuse took place at La Paz itself, including in Chávez's office on the property.
+The future of the national monument remained uncertain; altering or renaming a national monument requires an act of Congress or action by the president.
+The National Parks Conservation Association stated that it continued to support a national park site honoring the farmworker movement, emphasizing that the movement's history "is not about a single person."